entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/communication.md

 ```

-3. To test the MFE, update `subscriber-widget/public/index.html` and view the app in the browser:
+3. To test the MFE, update the `body` section of `subscriber-widget/public/index.html`:

 ``` js
   <body>